Understanding 2 Drawing Modes

 Share your work in the chat

-Maybe you want my steps for becoming a substack bestseller or
+Steps for becoming a substack bestseller ( Series)

-How to get publishing jobs you love or
+How to get publishing jobs you love (Series)

 Nice post, Adam!
 I like your drawing practice, I will give it a try.